rmm1001/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-we will lear wabout pointers, arrays and how they work.
+we will learn wabout pointers, arrays and how they work.